Geometric analysis of the Yang-Mills-Higgs-Dirac model: Small energy regularity

 \section{Small energy regularity}

-Recall that small energy regularity for harmonic maps bounds the \(W^{2,2}\)-norm of the map by its Dirichlet energy on a slightly smaller domain.
+The small energy regularity result for harmonic maps says that the \(W^{2,2}\)-norm of the map is bounded by its Dirichlet energy on a slightly smaller domain.
 This is a key estimate for establishing the energy identities, see e.g.~\cite{sacks1981existence}.
-In this section we show small energy regularity for the Yang--Mills--Higgs--Dirac model in preparation for the blow-up analysis in the following Section~\ref{sec:BlowUpAnalysis}
+In this section we shall prove a small energy regularity result for the Yang--Mills--Higgs--Dirac model in preparation for the blow-up analysis in the following Section~\ref{sec:BlowUpAnalysis}

 Since the Dirac action may be negative, which makes the action functional non-coercive, we have to use here another \emph{energy} of the spinorial fields.
 More precisely, we introduce the following energies for the three fields in our model: for an open subset~$U\subset M$